RonnySAlvarado/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach and map are very similiar in which they iterate through an array and apply some sort of operations to each individual element in that array, but the main difference is that map returns a new array so that the original array is not mutated and forEach does not.

 2. What is the difference between a function and a method?
+Functions and methods are essentially the same thing, except that methods are found within an object.

 3. What is closure?
+Closure is a concept that explains lexical scoping in that functions within a function (inner functions) will have access to outer function variables (and pretty much anything else that is above its level).

 4. Describe the four rules of the 'this' keyword.
+First rule - If you use "this" globally, "this" is going to be the window/console itself.
+Second rule - If you use a dot in between an object name and one of the keys of that object, "this" will refer to the object name.
+This is known as implicit binding.
+Third rule - If you create a new object via a constructor function, "this" will reference the newly-created object.
+This is known as New binding.
+Fourth rule - If you a .call or .apply method, "this" will be defined because it will have a parent/base constructor to reference.
+This is known as Explicit binding.

 5. Why do we need super() in an extended class?
+When you use extends, you are only able to use the base class's constructors as reference and not the methods/prototypes of that base class.
+With the super(), you will inherit the methods/prototypes of that base class as well.
+It's important to make that distinction on inheriting constructors and methods/prototypes.

 ## Project Set up